Educator and public speaker based in Brisbane, Australia.

 One of the things that really drives me is a project called A Few Good Men.
 It’s essentially a men’s revolution, a movement aimed at getting us men to take total ownership of the way we treat women.

 Violence against women is one of the great unspoken tragedies of our time and the amazing thing about it is that it can only be fixed by one group in society – men!
-Read more about A Few Good Men – can you handle the truth?
+Read more about A Few Good Men here.

 I run lifeskills programs for elite sporting teams, schools and community groups.
 I also work with these organisations in other ways.
 Here’s part 1 of a 3 part documentary film I produced for Surfing Australia, tackling the issue of illicit drugs in a way that tries to engage with youth.